Neal-Y/practice-reservation-system/rfcs/Diary.md

 ### Title: chill out

 I updated the code to have a more adaptable path and added documentation.
 Then, to make 'service/lib.rs' clearer, I split the implementation from the structure, placing them in 'service.rs' and 'lib.rs'.

+## 08/28

+### Title: calm down to think about how can I deal with the gRPC server interface's integration tests

+Today, I finally clarified A TEST(ONE) that took me a while to understand.
+I began by diving deep into what 'runtime' is.
+Then, I pondered how to implement a synchronous 'Drop Trait' to drop an asynchronous database.
+However, I later chose a more direct approach.
+When testing, I first connected to the server and created a test database.
+Next, I connected to this database using its URL.
+This was followed by a series of gRPC server tests.
+After testing, it was important to drop the test database.
+But before doing so, I ensured all connections were closed.